MizaGBF/GBFAL/readme.md

 - The Spark Maker, for users to keep track of their "spark".

 Both are using assets and codes from [GBFML](https://github.com/MizaGBF/GBFML).

 > [!NOTE]
 > These pages are static and are currently hosted on [Github Pages](https://pages.github.com/), but it can technically be hosted anywhere.

 # Back-End
-Two of the JSON files in the `json` folder are the core of the system:
+Three of the JSON files in the `json` folder are the core of the system:
-- [changelog.json](https://github.com/MizaGBF/GBFAL/blob/main/json/changelog.json) is the first file loaded upon opening the page.
+- [config.json](https://github.com/MizaGBF/GBFAL/blob/main/json/config.json) is the first file loaded upon opening the page.
+It contains various constants, the layout of the index and such.
+- [changelog.json](https://github.com/MizaGBF/GBFAL/blob/main/json/changelog.json) is loaded next.
 It contains the timestamp of the last update and a list of recently updated elements.
-- [data.json](https://github.com/MizaGBF/GBFAL/blob/main/json/data.json) is loaded next and contains the data used to catalog all the assets, and more.
+- [data.json](https://github.com/MizaGBF/GBFAL/blob/main/json/data.json) is loaded along with config.json and contains the asset catalog and more.

 Others JSON files are used for debug or update purpose:
 - [job_data_export.json](https://github.com/MizaGBF/GBFAL/blob/main/json/job_data_export.json) is used to quickly link some MC jobs to their weapon animations using the built-in CLI.
 - [manual_lookup.json](https://github.com/MizaGBF/GBFAL/blob/main/json/manual_lookup.json) is used to fill lookup entries without wiki data.
 - [manual_fate.json](https://github.com/MizaGBF/GBFAL/blob/main/json/manual_fate.json) is used to associate fate episode entries with other elements.
+- [manual_event_thumbnail.json](https://github.com/MizaGBF/GBFAL/blob/main/json/manual_event_thumbnail.json) is to link events and their thumbnails.
 - [manual_npc_replace.json](https://github.com/MizaGBF/GBFAL/blob/main/json/manual_npc_replace.json) is used to manually update the internal npc id subtitution list (Used for a handful of collab NPCs).
 - [manual_constants.json](https://github.com/MizaGBF/GBFAL/blob/main/json/manual_constants.json) contains constant values used by the Updater, loaded and set on boot.
 They are in this separate file for maintainability and clarity.